 Repair costs: If your business suffers a covered loss, your commercial property insurance policy can help with the repair costs to get you back in business quickly.
 For example, if you own a commercial space, and someone vandalizes the door to your business preventing customers from entering the building, the right small business insurance policy will help get the repairs done quickly and help keep the costs to your business down.

 Business interruption coverage: If you suffer a covered loss, you likely won’t be able to sustain operations right away.
-The right commercial property insurance policy may be able to mitigate your loss of income to help you keep up with bills, payroll and other expenses until you’re back on your feet.
+The right commercial property insurance policy may be able to mitigate your loss of income to help you keep up with bills, payroll, and other expenses until you’re back on your feet.

 Unexpected losses: No matter how much you prepare your small business for the risks it faces, sometimes unexpected disasters happen.
 Natural disasters are often out of our control and can cause significant property damage.
-Instances of fire, winter storm damage, hail and some forms of water damage may be covered in your commercial property policy to help you keep costs down in these unforeseen situations.
+Instances of fire, winter storm damage, hail, and some forms of water damage may be covered in your commercial property policy to help you keep costs down in these unforeseen situations.

-- Location: Where your business operates will have a big impact on the type of coverage you need and how much it can cost.
+Location: Where your business operates will have a big impact on the type of coverage you need and how much it can cost.
 For example, if you work in an area with a high prevalence of forest fires, your coverage and premium will need to reflect that.

 Replacement costs: The amount of money it would cost to replace both your commercial space and its contents will help determine how much coverage you need and how much your premium will cost.

 The age of your property: As a building gets older, its likelihood of suffering a loss increases.
 Newer buildings will typically have lower insurance premiums than older ones.
 If you operate your small business out of an older building and decide to do renovations or enhancements to your property, it’s important to inform your insurer as this may affect your coverage and premium.

-- Electrical work and plumbing: Water damage is one of the leading causes of insurance claims in Canada.
+Electrical work and plumbing: Water damage is one of the leading causes of insurance claims in Canada.
 The type of plumbing in your building will be a key factor in determining your coverage needs and the cost of your premium.

 The factors that determine your commercial property insurance premiums can also be factors to help you lower them.
-There are several things you can do as a small business owner that may help lower your property insurance premiums, such as replacing the roof, improving your building security and upgrading your electrical system.
+There are several things you can do as a small business owner that may help lower your property insurance premiums, such as replacing the roof, improving your building security, and upgrading your electrical system.

-Other coverage options to consider:
+Additional coverage options to protect your business:

 Commercial general liability insurance: Commercial general liability (CGL) insurance is designed to protect you and your business from a loss if you’re found legally liable for bodily injuries or property damage to a third party caused by the product you sell or the service you provide.
-CGL insurance can also offer protection in situations where you or your employees are conducting business offsite.
+CGL insurance can also offer protection in situations where you or your employees are conducting business off-site.

 Product liability insurance: Product liability insurance is often included in a CGL policy, but not always.
 It’s important to double check that your small business insurance policy does protect you from risks associated with product liability claims.